-(10) Electron and Scanning Probe Microscopies Technical Contact: Jane Zhu, jane.zhu@science.doe.gov techniques.
+11. Electron and Scanning Probe Microscopies Technical Contact: Jane Zhu, jane.zhu@science.doe.gov

+This activity supports basic research in materials sciences using microscopy and spectroscopy techniques.
 The research includes experiments and theory to understand the atomic, electronic, and magnetic structures and properties of materials.
 This activity also supports the development of new instrumentation and techniques, including ultrafast diffraction and imaging techniques, to advance basic science and materials characterizations for clean energy applications.
 The goal is to develop a fundamental understanding of materials through advanced microscopy and spectroscopy.